 After configuring your desired settings, make sure to select which dimension(s) to dimension, and then simply click the "Specify Object(s)" button at the bottom right of the dialog.
 Specify will quickly output all selected dimensions onto a new SPEC layer, and then lock the layer to prevent accidental edits.

 You are free to unlock the SPEC layer and edit as needed.
 You may change the color of individual dimension labels, adjust the placement of dimension groups, or even remove dimensions you no longer need.

 If you make a mistake, no problem!
 Simply select the desired objects and run the extension again.

-The Options Panel allows the user to select the side(s) of the object(s) to dimension, whether to dimension the object itself or between objects, and the scale of the artwork.
+The Options Panel allows the user to select the side(s) of the object(s) to dimension, to use decimals or fractions for non-whole-number measurements, whether to dimension the object itself or between objects, and the scale of the artwork.

 The options panel allows you to first choose which dimension(s) of your Illustrator object you would like to specify.
 You may choose top, right, bottom, left, or any combination of sides.

 If exactly two objects are selected on your artboard, you will be given the option to dimension between the two objects, instead of their individual sides.
 When checked, this option will specify the selected dimension(s) between the two chosen objects.

 You may define a custom scale for your artwork, which will apply a multiplier to the displayed units label.